Senior Program Manager

 Who we are:

-» Helping communities create over 335,000 homes for individuals and families who did not have one;
+» Helping communities create over 335,000 homes for individuals and families;

-» Ensuring not only a stable home for each, but access to the services that brought healthcare, recovery and training to their doorsteps.
+» Ensuring not only a but access to the services and supports that people and communities need to thrive.

-Not only has CSH proven that supportive housing can change the lives of individuals, families, and communities, it also has created a team of nationally recognized experts who are deeply dedicated to our organization and its goals.
+CSH has proven supportive housing can change the lives of individuals, families, and communities.
+We have also created a team of nationally recognized experts who are deeply dedicated to our organization and its goals.
 We attract talented and diverse individuals, offer competitive salaries and benefits, generous leave and PTO, and fully embrace the philosophy that work-life balance is achievable.
-With the goal of attracting proven candidates committed to making a difference and who aspire to advance our mission, CSH is now accepting applications for a Senior Program Manager (SPM) in the Mid-Atlantic Region.
+With the goal of attracting exceptional candidates committed to making a difference and who aspire to get the job done, CSH is now accepting applications for a Senior Program Managers (SPM) based in San Diego, CA.

 Why we need you:

 CSH is seeking results-oriented individual committed to racial equity and advancing anti-racism practices to support efforts to expand housing and service solutions for vulnerable populations, increase cross sector involvement, and create quality supportive housing.
 All CSH staff are working virtually until our offices open post-pandemic.